INTRODUCTIONS

 New name, same vision.

-Overtures Of is an expansion and expression of my explorations in areas of interest, impact, and connectivity.
+Overtures Of is home base to the expressions of my explorations in areas of interest, impact, and connectivity.

 Previously referring to this work under the banner of “In Love and Veritas,” I started feeling a “finality” of sorts when using the word “truth.”
 The truth is, I don’t know everything.
-And my desire is to gain insight and redemptive wisdom through embracing a necessary curiosity, with holy conviction, humility, and grace.
-To bring together what is fascinating, faithful, effective, and present it for implementation and further interrogation as needed.
+So my desire with this endeavor is to gain and share insights and redemptive wisdom.
+I’ll do this work while embracing a necessary curiosity, moving through topical circuits with holy conviction, humility, and grace, knowing what I share here is by no means a polished and exhaustingly comprehensive product.

-The vision remains the same: to share in God’s love and live in His truth.
+The vision remains the same as before: to share in God’s love and live in His truth.

 The practice is more clear: to be an introductory voice that explores and brings into focus the things that can help us do that.
 Like an Overture.
 Of ideas.
 Of people.
 Of conversations.
 Of practices.
 Of love.
 Of truth.